Danlauz/ComparisonStudy/README.md

 4- The folder named 'Reference' contains the reference function to generete the five cases

 5- The folder named 'Results' keeps the results for each case.

-Both hydrogeological examples (cases 3 and 4) used the Matlab Reservoir Simulation Toolbox (MRST) of the Computational Geosciences group in the Department of Mathematics and Cybernetics at SINTEF Digita.
-MRST is a free open-source software for reservoir modelling and simulation.
-Link : https://www.sintef.no/projectweb/mrst/

    Further details are found, for each variogram-based inversion method, in their original manuscript, namely: